 (CBL-8-Mk.
 II onwards)

 - Thomson LT-8 multi-frequency laser ranger and designator.

 - 2 x Multi-purpose hardpoints mounted in the forearms.
 These hard points can mount a variety of combat engineering tools or weapons, depending on the mission.
 Examples of common mounts are:

 - Punching spikes: Hydrolic ram fitted with a hardened tungsten spike, used for breaching and demolition.
 Can also be very effective in hand to hand combat.

-- Arc welders: Conventional welding equipment.
+- Arc welders: Conventional welding equipment like a Tig Welder.